google/comprehensive-rust/mdbook-course/README.md

 This is an mdBook preprocessor to handle some specific details of Comprehensive Rust.

+It provides three binaries:

+- `mdbook-course` -- the actual preprocessor
+- `course-schedule` -- prints the course schedule with timings
+- `course-content` -- dumps all course content to stdout, in order

 ## Frontmatter

 The preprocessor parses "frontmatter" -- YAML between `---` at the beginning of